onu-ui/onu-ui/docs/guide/quick-start.md

 | last 2 versions                                                         | last 2 versions                                              | last 2 versions                                              | last 2 versions                                              | last 2 versions                                              | last 2 versions                                              |

 ## Latest Version

 [![npm version](https://img.shields.io/github/package-json/v/onu-ui/onu-ui)](https://www.npmjs.com/package/onu-ui)

 You can subscribe to this feed for new version notifications: https://github.com/onu-ui/onu-ui/releases

-## Issue Help
+## Discussions

-Open a [issue](https://github.com/onu-ui/onu-ui/issues) to request help.
+Since `OnuUI` is under intensive development, we need your valuable comments and feature requirements of the component

+Welcome to contact us at [Discussions](https://github.com/onu-ui/onu-ui/discussions) or [Issues](https://github.com/onu-ui/onu-ui/issues/new/choose), we will be more than happy to reply to your message.

-If you submit any bugs, please use the `OnuUI Playground(todo)` to provide a minimal reproduction.
+If you submit any bugs, please use the [OnuUI Playground](https://onu.zyob.top/play/) to provide a minimal reproduction.

 ## Contributing